chilcano/how-tos/doc/custom_prompt_with_powerline_go.md

 $ echo '. $HOME/powerline-go-loader.sh' >> ~/.bashrc
 ```

-### 4) Load configured Ubuntu prompt

-#### Installing Fonts with Powerline glyphs.
+### 4) Installing Fonts with Powerline glyphs.

 The Microsoft Cascadia Code Fonts includes the Powerline glyphs [here](https://github.com/microsoft/cascadia-code), we need to download and install it in your O.S.
-The Powerline-Go might work with any Fonts with already Powerline glyphs embeded.
-In [Nerd Fonts](https://www.nerdfonts.com) you have more fonts.
+The Powerline-Go will work with any fonts with already embeded Powerline glyphs.
+In [Nerd Fonts](https://www.nerdfonts.com) you can get some fonts.
 ```sh
 $ PL_FONTS_URL=$(curl -s https://api.github.com/repos/microsoft/cascadia-code/releases/latest | jq -r -M '.assets[].browser_download_url')
 $ PL_FONTS_FILENAME="${PL_FONTS_URL##*/}"